allanpersson/home-assistant-config/README.md

 <tr><td colspan="4">

-I don't have any [Automations](https://github.com/allanpersson/home-assistant-config/tree/master/config/automations) for my smoke detectors yet.
+I don't have any [Automations][automations] for my smoke detectors yet.
 I want to consult with a friend of mine who is firefighter to make sure the automation(s) i safe, to make sure i don't choose a color of light that makes it impossible to get out in case of fire...

 **Automations:**
 <details>